 This case study features a dynamic, fast moving, and highly demanding San Francisco data analytics company that is experiencing particularly steep growth.
 Their application incorporates very specific and highly complex terminology and they trust Iota to ensure it looks, feels, and functions in exactly in the same way in every market they target.

-This means we deal with the localisation of the application and supporting documentation in ten languages, as well as ensuring their marketing messages hit the right tone in markets very different to those at home.
-To close the loop, we also handle the localisation and translation needs that arise across their HR, finance, legal and training departments.
+This means we deal with the localization of the application and supporting documentation in ten languages, as well as ensuring their marketing messages hit the right tone in markets very different to those at home.
+To close the loop, we also handle the localization and translation needs that arise across their HR, finance, legal and training departments.

 Quite a handful, and did we mention the terminology?

 In today’s connected world, there is also much emphasis on keeping content in-line with developing social media trends.
-It’s vital that our teams work closely with our customers’ in-country staff to make sure that their language ‘on the ground’ matches our localised content, and vice-versa.
-We collaborate continually to ensure that any localised content is aligned with both corporate and local needs.
+It’s vital that our teams work closely with our customers’ in-country staff to make sure that their language ‘on the ground’ matches our localized content, and vice-versa.
+We collaborate continually to ensure that any localized content is aligned with both corporate and local needs.

-That’s the difference between translation and true localisation.
+That’s the difference between translation and true localization.
 It’s a difference that our clients trust us to understand.